 On the north side of the site, a glass rental building is wrapped in a screen of multicolored terra-cotta baguettes.
 The screen’s depth and warm colors recall older masonry structures—an effect reinforced by the regular openings that evoke punched windows in a masonry façade.
 Inside, a similar effect is achieved with walnut, brass, and leather finishes that give the building’s refined public spaces a historic resonance.

 On floors four through nine, the apartments continue into the glass and concrete skybridge that spans a new internal street—inspired by the Dutch woonerf, or “living street.”
-The skybridge connects the rental building to the structure on the south side of the site, a unique rental building is home to Whyle, a new short-term furnished apartment concept.
+The skybridge connects the rental building to the structure on the south side of the site, a unique rental building that is home to Whyle, a new short-stay furnished apartment concept.

 901W is at the top of this isometric drawing.
 The multi-parcel Atlantic Plumbing development also includes two additional buildings designed by MA: “Atlantic Plumbing 2112”—a new apartment building, seen at the center of the drawing and “Atlantic Plumbing 2030”—a condo building at the bottom of the drawing.

 The concrete supports of the skybridge angle down to the street, offering both an architectural focal point in the newly created space and a gateway to the project from the east.
 The street itself, which restores a connection through the block that was removed long ago, is lined on both sides with new retail spaces.